shortxiaote/shortxiaote.github.io/_pages/about.md

 - *2023*, Session Chair, ASCE Geo-Risk 2023, Arlington, United States
 - *2024*, Session Chair, The 6th National Young Scholar Symposium on Engineering Risk Analysis & Management, Nanjing
 - *2023*, Session Chair, The 8th Youth Scientist Forum of Earth Science, Wuhan

+[**Journal reviews**]
+- Géotechnique
+- Journal of Geotechnical and Geoenvironmental Engineering
+- Canadian Geotechnical Journal
+- Engineering Geology
+- Landslides
+- Acta Geotechnica
+- Computers and Geotechnics
+- Bulletin of Engineering Geology and the Environment
+- Georisk: Assessment and Management of Risk for Engineered Systems and Geohazards
+- ASCE-ASME Journal of Risk and Uncertainty in Engineering Systems, Part A: Civil Engineering
+- Journal of Rock Mechanics and Geotechnical Engineering
 <br><br><br>